Deprivation of liberty

 What is happening?

 In 2016 work began on a Global Study on Children Deprived of Liberty.
-This study aims to investigate the situation of children deprived of liberty around the world, make recommendations on the use of detention for children and set out how States can realise the rights of children who are detained.
-The Study is due to be delivered to the UN General Assembly in October 2019 and can act as a catalyst for global reform for children deprived of their liberty.
+This study aimed to investigate the situation of children deprived of liberty around the world, make recommendations on the use of detention for children and set out how States can realise the rights of children who are detained.
+The Study was presented to the UN General Assembly on 8 October 2019.

-To get involved with the study, you can join or contact the NGO Panel for the Global Study, which exists to support civil society to contribute to the process.
+To get involved with the implementation of the Study, you can join or contact the NGO Panel for the Global Study, which exists to support civil society to contribute.

 Legal research: Life imprisonment of children around the world